Back to Blog

 Review volume and recency both matter to Google's algorithm.
 A business that accumulates 200 reviews over the next 12 months — with responses to each one — signals a level of engagement that takes years to match through passive review accumulation.

 Every month you wait is a month of reviews going unanswered, positive reviews going unsolicited, and operational insights going unnoticed.
-The HVAC company in Dallas didn't get a $500,000 revenue increase because they found a secret.
-They got it because they started before their competitors did.
+Businesses that capture rating gains ahead of competitors don't find a secret — they simply start the work before everyone else does.

 The Only Real Question